GSA/notifications-utils/README.md

 pyenv local notify-utils
 ```

-_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently.You should see the virtual environment name in terminal as 'notify-utils'._
+_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently._

-### Switching to different environment
+## Switching to different environment

 Once all of pre-requisites for the project are installed and to switch to newer environment with newer python version follow the below steps to create new virtual environment.